nss-day-cohort-34/welcome-to-nashville-clandestine-voltage/README.md

+Welcome to Nashville, Clandestine Voltage

+ReadMe:

+To use or modify the app, download the repository and be sure to have all of the subfolders included in your local repository.
+App runs from index.html but has references to JavaScript files within the sub-folders.

+Authors:

+Kelly Coles, Bennett Foster and Brian Wilson

 # Welcome to Nashville: Build an itinerary for a day trip to Music City

 In this app users can search for four different things to do/visit in Nashville: